-At the Ortiz Law Firm, we charge 33 1/3 of your past due benefits if you are put “on claim” during the internal appeal process (i.e., before going to court).
-If we must file a lawsuit and you are put “on claim” during the lawsuit, then the fee is 40% of your past due benefits.
-If your claim is settled in court for a “lump sum”, then we roll back the fee to 30% of the total settlement amount.
+At the Ortiz Law Firm, we charge a percentage of your past due benefits and a percentage of your future benefits for 12 months if you are put “on claim” during the internal appeal process (i.e., before going to court).
+If we must file a lawsuit and your claim is settled in court for a “lump sum”, then we charge a percentage of the total settlement amount.

 In Florida, most attorneys charge 40% of all money recovered in a lawsuit.
 That percentage applies whether the claimant is put on claim (approved for on-going monthly benefits) or is given a “lump sum” settlement with no on-going payments.
-At the Ortiz Law Firm, if the claim settles for a lump sum we reduce the attorney’s fee from 40% of the lump sum settlement to 30% of the lump sum payment.
+At the Ortiz Law Firm, if the claim settles for a lump sum then the attorney fee is only 33 1/3% of the lump sum payment.

 Negotiating insurance buy-outs or lump sum offers: in some claims, the insurance company will offer claimants a lump sum payment or settlement so that the insurance company does not have to pay monthly benefits.
 The lump sum offer may be 50%, 60%, 70%, or more of the total value of the claim.
 The Ortiz Law Firm does assist some claimants in negotiating a lump sum payment.
 We are different than most firms, however, in that we do not charge a fee on the entire settlement amount.
 Instead, our fee is applied only to any settlement above and beyond what the insurance company offered you before our involvement.
 For example, let’s say the insurance company offered $50,000.00 to buy out the policy.
 You come to us and we negotiate the amount up to $75,000.00.
 We do not charge a fee on the entire $75,000.00.
 We would charge a fee on $25,000.00, the difference between the final amount and where you started ($75,000.00 minus $50,000.00).